Academic Catalog

 Electrical Engineering Elective

-The electrical engineering elective may be any course with an EE prefix, except EE-212.
+The electrical engineering elective may be any course with an EE prefix.

 Free Elective